com-lihaoyi/scalatags/Readme.md

 ScalaTags is a small XML/HTML construction library for [Scala](http://www.scala-lang.org/).
 The core functionality of Scalatags is less than 200 lines of code, and yet it provides all the functionality of large frameworks like Python's [Jinja2](http://jinja.pocoo.org/docs/sandbox/) or C#'s [Razor](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx).

 It does this by leveraging the functionality of the Scala language to do almost *everything*.
-A lot of different language constructs can be used to help keep your templates concise and [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and why re-invent is all yourself when you have someone else who has done it before you.
+A lot of different language constructs can be used to help keep your templates concise and [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and why re-invent them all yourself when you have someone else who has done it before you.

 ScalaTags takes fragments looking like this: